TheOnePath/Better-Flint-And-Steels/README.md

 up-to-date version of Java 8 - and not before, don't have Java 6 installed.

-Another thing to check before making an Issue is to make sure all mods are up-to-date to prevent any conflicts or bugs that me be present in those versions of other mods.
+Another thing to check before making an Issue is to make sure all mods are up-to-date to prevent any conflicts or bugs that may be present in those versions of other mods.

 ### Making an Issue for the mod